-Under the supervision and with the participation of the Company's management, including the Company's Chief Executive Officer and Chief Financial Officer, the Company performed an assessment of the effectiveness of the Company's internal control over financial reporting as of December 31, 2018 based upon criteria in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
-As a result of this assessment, management has concluded that the Company's internal control over financial reporting is effective as of December 31, 2018.
+Under the supervision and with the participation of the Company's management, including the Company's Chief Executive Officer and Chief Financial Officer, the Company performed an assessment of the effectiveness of the Company's internal control over financial reporting as of December 31, 2019 based upon criteria in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
+As a result of this assessment, management has concluded that the Company's internal control over financial reporting is effective as of December 31, 2019.

-Moss Adams LLP, the independent registered public accounting firm that audited the Company's consolidated financial statements included in the Report, has issued a report on the effectiveness of the Company's internal control over financial reporting as of December 31, 2018.
-The report, which expresses an unqualified opinion on the effectiveness of the Company's internal control over financial reporting as of December 31, 2018, is included in this Item under the heading "Report of Independent Registered Public Accounting Firm."
+Moss Adams LLP, the independent registered public accounting firm that audited the Company's consolidated financial statements included in this Report, has issued their report on the effectiveness of the Company's internal control over financial reporting as of December 31, 2019.
+The Moss Adams report, which expresses an unqualified opinion on the effectiveness of the Company's internal control over financial reporting as of December 31, 2019, is included in this item under the heading "Report of Independent Registered Public Accounting Firm."